 Myth #1: Flu shots don’t really work.

-Fact: The flu vaccine reduces the risk of contracting and spreading the disease by up to 60 percent, according to the CDC.
-The vaccine’s effectiveness depends on multiple factors – including the amount of time between vaccination and exposure to the disease, your age and health status.
-Yet studies show that the flu vaccination benefits public health, especially when the vaccine is well matched to that year’s circulating viruses.
+Facts: The flu vaccine reduces the risk of the illness by between 40% and 60%, according to the CDC.
+The vaccine’s effectiveness depends on multiple factors, including the amount of time between vaccination and exposure to the disease, your age and health status.
+Additionally, the CDC says flu vaccinations benefit general public health, especially when the vaccine is well matched to viruses circulating in a given year.

 Myth #2: I got vaccinated last year, so I should be good for this year, too.

-Fact: The flu virus changes each year, so flu vaccines change as well.
-Plus, the body’s immune response to a flu vaccine declines over time, which means a yearly vaccination is the best option, according to the CDC.
+Facts: The flu virus changes each year, so flu vaccines change as well.
+Plus, the body’s immune response to a flu vaccine declines over time, which means a yearly vaccination is the best option for protection, according to the CDC.

-Myth #3: I exercise and eat healthy, so I don’t need to get vaccinated.
+Myth #3: I exercise and eat healthy food, so I don’t need to get vaccinated.

-Fact: It is true that being healthy may help you recover from illness more quickly, but it won’t prevent you from getting or spreading the flu virus.
-Even healthy people can be infected and spread the flu virus without showing symptoms.
+Facts: It is true that being healthy may help you recover from illness more quickly, but it may not prevent you from getting or spreading the flu.
+Healthy people can be infected and spread the flu virus without showing symptoms.